nasermirzaei89/nasermirzaei89.github.io/_posts/2017-03-01-signing-your-work.md

 ## GPG Introduction

-First of all, if you want to sign anything you need to get GPG configured and your personal key installed.
+First of all, if you want to sign anything you need to get GPG configured, and your personal key installed.

 ```bash
 gpg --list-keys